Everything you need to know about Microsoft Power BI

 Visualizations:

-Visualization helps to turn the granular and complex data into interactive, useful, easily understood and visually compelling business information.
-For instance, it brings your data to life through interactive reports, charts, graph, and other visual representation and gives powerful business insights effectively and quickly.
+Visualization helps to turn the granular and complex data into interactive, useful, easily understood, and visually compelling business information.
+For instance, it brings your data to life through interactive reports, charts, graphs, and other visual representation and gives powerful business insights effectively and quickly.

 The different types of visualizations that can be added to Power BI are: